netdata/netdata/docs/netdata-agent/configuration/cheatsheet.md

 # Useful management and configuration actions

-Below you will find some of the most common actions that one can take while using Netdata.
+Below are some of the most common actions one can take while using Netdata.
 You can use this page as a quick reference for installing Netdata, connecting a node to the Cloud, properly editing the configuration, accessing Netdata's API, and more!

 ## Install Netdata